FT-Labs/SnakeAI-DQN-Agent-with-PyTorch/README.md

 ## Deep Q Neural Network with PyTorch Learning to Play Snake 🐍

-Snake game has been made with PyTorch.
+Snake game has been made with PyGame.
 Main class and parameters are in "SnakeGame.py".
 Below illustrates a trained dqn model, which you can see it by yourself by cloning this repo and follow the instructions below.

 ---